Co-author: Michelle Norton

 The absence of any sort of “thank you” from the boss is a huge lost opportunity.
 Why?
 Because employees perform better, are more loyal, have improved morale and decreased absenteeism, and are happier on the job when their bosses recognise their efforts.

-The Hays survey also stated that:
+The Hays 2019/2020 salary guide for Australia and New Zealand also stated that:

 It costs nothing to say “thank you”, and letting your staff know that their hard work and successes are valued has a huge impact on staff engagement, loyalty and morale.
 An engaged workforce doesn’t just happen.
 It’s a two-way process in which an organisation needs to work hard to engage its staff and, crucially, where employees themselves decide how engaged they will be in return.
 It’s a symbiotic relationship where both the employer and employee support each other; if one side fails to back the other, engagement levels deteriorate rapidly.

-Four approaches to a staff rewards program
+Four approaches to a staff rewards programme

 Using a clear understanding of short and long-term innovation goals, here are four reward strategies that may help meet those objectives and ensure a steady flow of ideas from employees.